input-output-hk/cardano-tutorials/node-setup/build.md

         git fetch --all --tags
         git checkout tags/1.10.0

-5. Now we build and install the node with ``stack``, which will take a couple of minutes (``stack`` first needs to download and install the GHC Haskell compiler, then compile 250+ Haskell packages to build the node):
+5. Now we build and install the node with ``cabal``, which will take a couple of minutes the first time you do a build.
+Later builds will be much faster, because everything that does not change will be cached.

-        stack install
+        cabal install cardano-node cardano-cli

 6. If you ever want to update the code to a newer version, go to the ``cardano-node`` directory, pull the latest code with ``git`` and rebuild.
    This will be much faster than the initial build: